christophihl/startupengineer/content/_repos/dat_sci_1/03_dat_acq.md

 <div id="clear"></div>
 </figure>

-The products are divided into families and categories:
+The products are divided into FAMILIES and CATEGORIES:

-* URL Page path for the product families:
+* URL Page path for the product FAMILIES:
   + https://www.canyon.com/en-de/road-bikes/

-* URL Page path for the product categories (the ride styles, endurance-bikes in this example, don't matter to us):
+* URL Page path for the product CATEGORIES (the ride styles, `endurance-bikes` in this example, don't matter to us):
   + https://www.canyon.com/en-de/road-bikes/endurance-bikes/endurace/

 Each bike can come in different color variations (indicated by `?dwvar_2399_pv_rahmenfarbe=BK` in this example)